 Sticky Lips Pit BBQ, Rochester

+While a bit of schlep away from the Hudson Valley, this Rochester spot's celebrated challenge is worth the drive.
 The business advertises themselves as “casual BBQ dining,” but their “Atomic Bomb” challenge is far from it.
-The challenge was first made famous on the television series Man vs Food and now it’s your turn to take the challenge.
+The challenge was first made famous on the television series Man vs Food—and now it’s your turn to take the challenge.

 If you're of strong will and iron stomach, any of the above challenges may be the right fit for you.